Search for celebrities on Ancestry.com!Janet Grosser

 Albert T. Cook, a resident of Woodside since 1962, died July 20.
 He was 91.

 Born in San Francisco, Mr. Cook graduated from Stanford University with a bachelor's degree in 1934 and a law degree in 1939.
-While at Stanford, he met and married Margaret Munro.
+While at Stanford, he met and marriage Margaret Munro.
 Mrs. Cook, his wife of 63 years, died in 2002.

 Mr. Cook practiced law in San Francisco until 1941.
 During World War II, he served in the U.S. Navy, where he achieved the rank of lieutenant commander.
 Following the war, he owned and managed Brookdale Lodge in the Santa Cruz Mountains.